Lumi-supercomputer/lumi-userguide/docs/software/guides/paraview.md

     ```

     Here we start a server on 8 processes and 16GB of memory.
 Don't forget to
-    change the vvalue `project_46XXXXXXX` to your project number.
+    change the value `project_46XXXXXXX` to your project number.

-    An other option is to start the server in a batch job.
+    Another option is to start the server in a batch job.
 Here is an example
     job script:

     ```bash title="start-pvserver.job"